rust-lang/book/second-edition/src/ch18-03-pattern-syntax.md

 variable you won’t use yet, like if you’re prototyping or just starting a project.
 In this situation you’ll want to tell Rust not to warn you about the unused variable, which you can do by starting the name of the variable with an underscore.
-In Listing 18-20 we create two unused variables, but when we run this code we should only get a warning about one of them.
+In [Listing 18-20][Listing-18-20] we create two unused variables, but when we run this code we should only get a warning about one of them.

 <span class="filename">Filename: src/main.rs</span>